Why Use a Farm Ownership Loan?

 Over the past decade, U.S. farm real estate values have increased nearly 40 percent.
-Rural landowners enjoyed the benefits of their rising equity which served as a hedge against increasing inflation.
-However, the same market conditions that elevated the position of existing landowners created challenging barriers for farmers looking to purchase land.
+Current landowners are able to leverage the benefits of their rising equity as a hedge against rising inflation.
+However, the same market conditions that elevate the position of existing landowners, along with stringent agricultural loan requirements, create challenging barriers for farmers looking to purchase land.
+Farm ownership loans offer a path to purchase for both new and existing landowners.
+At AgAmerica, you can use your farm ownership loan to:

 Why Use a Farmland Ownership Loan?

-When structured correctly, farm ownership loans can provide a path to purchase that gives the farmer greater autonomy over their land.
+When structured correctly, a farm ownership loan can provide a path to purchase that gives the farmer greater autonomy over their land.
 Through this autonomy, farmers are empowered to invest in their land over the long term without fear of the rug being pulled out from under them.
-Farmland ownership can also provide financial leverage to offset risk and build wealth over time through different revenue streams, such as conservation grants and cash rents.
+A farmland mortgage loan can also provide financial leverage to offset risk and build wealth over time through different revenue streams, such as conservation grants and cash rents.

-If farmland ownership is so beneficial, you may be wondering why isn’t everyone doing it?
+If farmland ownership loans are so beneficial, you may be wondering—why isn’t everyone using them?

 High Land Prices

 The most obvious barrier is cost.
-Record farm income combined with a finite supply of land and increasing demand continues to drive up the cost of farmland.
-For many hopeful landowners, this jump is pricing them out of buying land.
+Record farm income, combined with a finite supply of land and increasing demand, continues to drive up the cost of farmland.
+For many hopeful landowners, this jump is pricing them out of securing enough capital for a farmland down payment.

 Second, aspiring landowners have more financing options when it comes to obtaining a farm ownership loan.
 Historically speaking, this has not been the case.
-Farm lenders like AgAmerica are seeing the need for more flexible financing options to help farmers go from lessee to landowner.
+Farm lenders like AgAmerica are seeing the need for more flexible financing options to help farmers go from lessee to landowner and working hard to fill that gap.

 Poor Credit History

-Part of these flexible financing solutions include options for farmers who have faced the volatility of the industry firsthand.
+These flexible farmland ownership loans include financing options for farmers who have experienced the industry’s volatility firsthand.
 Farming often relies on factors outside of a farmer’s control.
 Weather events, global trade conditions, and government policies can impact farm income.
-For this reason, some farmers may be forced to miss payments in order to continue running their operations.
+For this reason, some farmers may be forced to miss payments to continue running their operations.

-If you have been in this position, there are options.
-Find a lender that understands the tough agricultural environment and who is willing to look at your entire balance sheet before making a decision.
-Some can offer loan programs designed to increase your financial strength with low monthly payments.
+If you have been in this position, you aren’t alone and there are options—but it’s important to be candid with your lender on the situation sooner rather than later.
+Having a lender who understands the tough agricultural environment and is willing to look at your entire balance sheet before making a decision is key.
+It may be possible to restructure your farm ownership loan to increase short-term liquidity with low monthly payments until you regain your financial strength.

 Estate Tax

 No two operations are the same.
 That’s why farm ownership loans should be customizable and tailored to your specific needs.
-For established farmers, an ownership loan may be used to expand their operation.
+For established farmers, a farm ownership loan may be used to expand their operation.
 For a young farmer, it could be the key to their first tract of land.

 Using a Farm Ownership Loan to Become a Landowner

-In North Carolina, a farmer used a farm ownership loan to purchase the leased land he had been operating for years.
-He obtained a $1.1MM loan package that was split into a 30-year conventional loan with a fixed rate and a 10-year revolving line of credit.
-This gave him the funds he needed to purchase the loan as well as additional operating capital.
+In North Carolina, a farmer secured a farm ownership loan through AgAmerica to purchase the leased land he had been operating for years.
+He obtained a $1.1MM loan package that was split into a 30-year conventional farm ownership loan with a fixed rate and a 10-year revolving line of credit.
+This gave him the funds he needed to purchase the land with additional operating capital.

 Using a Farm Ownership Loan as an Established Farmer

 For a landowner in Washington, a farm ownership loan was the key to purchasing a vertically integrated fruit tree operation.
-The seller had a tight deadline and wanted to close quickly.
-The landowner secured a $130.5MM term note to purchase the operation as well as enhance it with climate-smart practices.
+The seller had a tight deadline and wanted to close quickly, so the landowner secured a $130.5MM term note to purchase the operation and implement more sustainable farming practices.

 Refinancing Farm Ownership Loans to Overcome Tough Market Conditions